fauust/mariadb-pdf/README.md

 "number_of_rows": int #number of rows to look through from the csv, -1 to do all rows

+"add_chapter_contents_page": bool # whether or not to add the smaller chapter contents page  -- TODO --

+"add_contents_page": bool # whether or not to add a main contents page

-"add depth": bool # whether or not to add depth numbers before each header
+"add_depth": bool # whether or not to add depth numbers before each header

 "prettify_html": bool #indicates whether or not to prettify to output html